FactoryTalk-Optix/NetLogic_CheatSheet/pages/variables-interaction.md

     - `MotorType.Speed` -> This is used to access the value of the variable
     - `MotorType.SpeedVariable` -> This is used to sync to change in value

+Registering for the `VariableChange` event in C#, registers a Core-side subscription to the `VariableChange` event.
+Simultaneously, a native C++ observer for the `VariableChange` event is created, which acts as a bridge by calling the C# method you subscribed to the `VariableChange` event with.
+Even if the `NetLogic` dies, without de-registration, the native observer remains alive, so the C# method is still triggered even after the `NetLogic` stops.
+This means it is **mandatory** to remove the observer before disposing the NetLogic.

+Let me know if you need any further assistance!

 ### Subscribing to a value change

 ```csharp